 Once inside the park, there is a bit of a drive to the trailhead.

-This wasn’t a terribly long hike at around 2 miles each way, but it is a consistent climb along a well-groomed trail.
-With the 1,000 ft climb in elevation over just 2 miles, it is rated at a moderate trail.
+This wasn’t a terribly long hike at less than 2 miles each way, but it is a consistent climb along a well-groomed trail.
+The 1,000 ft climb in elevation is rated at a moderate trail.
 It’s not only a great one for the kids but is also a good one for hiking with your dog.

-If you want to picnic before heading out on your hike, there is a large pavillion right near the trailhead.
+If you want to picnic before heading out on your hike, a large pavilion (big enough for 175 people!) is right near the trailhead.
 Restrooms are available there too.

 About a mile in, the trail brings you to the side of the mountain facing Estes Park.
-There are two good places to stop along the way, to take in the views and rest for a few minutes.
-As you get closer to the end of the trail, there are a few more places to stop off the trail for more views and rests, if needed.
-We held out until the end for a long stop and a picnic.
-When you get to the top of the mountain, there will be one more climb to go if you want the most spactular views.
+There are two good places to stop along the way to take in the views and rest for a few minutes.
+As you get closer to the end of the trail, there are a few more places to stop off the path for more views and rests, if needed.

-What the Kids Have to Say About Kruger Rock Trail
+What the Kids Say About Hiking Kruger Rock Trail

 “I liked resting on top of the rock.”